-You are invited to walk through the grounds of today’s museum, enjoy the live oaks canopy covered grounds abounding with azaleas and wisteria, and catch a glimpse of the enchanted world of Mildred Nix Huie.
-Visit today and receive your personalized tour of this distinctive
+Walk through the grounds, enjoy the live oak canopy-covered grounds abounding with azaleas and wisteria, and catch a glimpse of the enchanted world of Mildred Nix Huie.

 Hours of Operation